Eschatologue/CM_wiki/docs/class/artificer/index.md

 ### Level 1: Arcane Tinkerer

 Your knack for tinkering has taught you to store minor magical effects in mundane objects.
-You know the *[Magical Tinkering]* cantrip, which doesn’t count against the number of cantrips you know.
+You know the *[Magical Tinkering]* cantrip, which doesn't count against the number of cantrips you know.

-Further, whenever you make an ability check with Tinker’s Tools, you can use your Intelligence as the ability, instead of Dexterity.
+Further, whenever you make an ability check with Tinker's Tools, you can use your Intelligence as the ability, instead of Dexterity.

 [Magical Tinkering]: ../../spells/description/core/cantrip.md#magical-tinkering

 ### Level 1: Spellcasting

-You’ve studied the workings of magic and how to cast spells, which appear in the [Artificer spell list] later in the class’s description.
+You've studied the workings of magic and how to cast spells, which appear in the [Artificer spell list] later in the class's description.

 You cast spells by channeling the magic through objects.
-To observers, you don’t appear to be casting spells in a conventional way; you appear to produce wonders from mundane items and outlandish inventions.
+To observers, you don't appear to be casting spells in a conventional way; you appear to produce wonders from mundane items and outlandish inventions.
 The information below details how you use those rules with Artificer spells.

 #### Cantrips